 Art allows for the historical events, political interests, and beliefs of a period manifest within a visual work.
 This alighted all of my senses in a way no other field had.
 That is why I think art history is the right fit for me.

-What do you like about studying piano performance and art history at UA?
+What do you like about studying your majors at UA?

 I love Woods Quad and the gorgeous buildings we take classes in.
 They are visually stunning and the quad always puts me in a nice reverie even on some of my most stressful days.